CoderJ01/horiseon-SEO-marketing/README.md

 # Horiseon SEO Marketing

 ## Purpose
 A website that offers marketing services to businesses.
 The objective is to touch up an existing website.
-The hypothetical marketing agency CEO wantts a codebase that follows the company's accessibility standards.
+The hypothetical marketing agency comapny wants a codebase that follows said company's accessibility standards.
 The website needs to be optimized for search engines to the approval of the company.
 The company requests the following:

 1) semantic HTML elements
 2) a logical structure to the elements that does not depend on styling or positioning